United States Marine Corps Force Reconnaissance: Phase 4

 Once the SOC Certification Final Training Phase is finished, the MEU with the detached Force Recon platoon as a functional special operations capable force.
-Then they sail on a six-month deployment.
-This long deployment is known as the 'Deployment Phases' to Force Recon, they sail from either three locations, off the east or west coast, or Okinawa.
-The I MEF on the west would deploy its Marine Expeditionary Units (MEUs) to the western Pacific and the II MEF's MEUs on the east coast sails across the Atlantic Ocean to either the Mediterranean Sea or the Persian Gulf.
-The III MEF's 31st MEU in Okinawa is to be used as a contingency for reinforced support of an area spanning from southwest Asia to the central Pacific.
+Then, they sail on a six-month deployment.
+This long deployment is known as the "Deployment Phases" to Force Recon; they sail from either three locations, off the East or West Coast, or Okinawa.
+The I MEF on the West would deploy its Marine Expeditionary Units (MEUs) to the western Pacific, and the II MEF's MEUs on the East Coast sail cross the Atlantic Ocean to either the Mediterranean Sea or the Persian Gulf.
+The III MEF's 31st MEU in Okinawa is to be used as a contingency for reinforced support of an area spanning from the Southwest Asia to the Central Pacific.
 The III MEF is the only MEF of the FMF that is permanently fully deployed at all times.

 While Force Recon is afloat, they still remain focused on their self-disciplined training sessions.
 They conduct small arms live fire training on the deck of the ships and physical fitness training.
 In many cases, foreign maritime forces alike participate in joint exercises or training maneuvers, such as the Royal Thai Marine Corps, British Royal Marines, and Australian Forces.
 But while they may be training, the MEU are capable of projecting fully forward deployed operational task forces.
 Thus, epitomizing the infamous Marine Corps slogan, "force-in-readiness".